Lancet52/lancetnic/README.md

 [![Downloads](https://img.shields.io/pypi/dm/lancetnic.svg?style=flat-square)](https://pypi.python.org/pypi/lancetnic)
 [![MIT License](https://img.shields.io/pypi/l/lancetnic.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-The LANCETNIC library is a tool for working with text data: learning, analysis, and inference.
+LANCETNIC is a library with built-in neural network models for working with text and numeric data.
+Lancetnic provides convenient tools for:

-Tasks to be solved:
-- Binary classification (spam/not spam; patient is sick/not sick; loan approved/refusal, etc.)
+- Data preparation and vectorization
+- Training classification models
+- Visualization of metrics
+- Forecasting on new data

+The library allows you to work with purely textual data, as well as with a combination of textual and numerical features, trend and price analysis.
+Usage examples: text classification, identification of spam, fraudulent messages, working with numerical series and time signs.

 ## 🚀 Installing:
 Install with CUDA